AngeloOliveira2004/LDTS_Project/README.md

 > - **Simples Animation** - When either the right arrow key or left arrow key the spaceship will lean accordingly in order to give the sensation of turning
 > - **Simple Menu** - A simple menu where you wil be able to start a game

-//incluir foto do menu e do jogo

 ### PLANNED FEATURES

-// This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.

 > - **Shrinking** - The main character will be able to shrink it's size in order to increase his velocity but reducing the damage and reach of the shot.
 >- **Super Shot** - The main character will be able to periodically use a super shot that will be wider and *stronger* than the normal one.